Othentic-Labs/avs-examples/leaderless-auction-avs-example/README.md

 const commitment = keccak256(toUtf8Bytes(bid + salt));
 ```

-Commit: Each node generates a salt + bid, hashes it, and publishes only the commitment.
+- Commit: Each node generates a salt + bid, hashes it, and publishes only the commitment.
-Reveal: After a timer, the node publishes its original bid + salt.
+- Reveal: After `COMMIT_DURATION` has passed, each node independently enters the reveal phase and publishes its original bid and salt.
-Verify: All nodes check if hash(bid + salt) matches the commitment.
+- Verify: Once  `REVEAL_DURATION` is over, all nodes independently verify the revealed values by checking if hash(bid + salt) matches the original commitment, and then determine the winner.

 ### 🏆 Winner Determination